 We are a private pay practice and are not considered in network with any insurance providers.
 This means that we are “Out of Network (OON)” and you will pay at the time of service.
 We can offer you a monthly statement that you may provide to your insurance company for possible out of network reimbursement, which requires a mental health diagnosis that your therapist will discuss with you.
-You will need to contact your insurer to discuss your policy to ensure benefits and coverage.
+You need to contact your insurer to ensure benefits and coverage.
+FSA/HSA cards accepted.

 A: Some people come to therapy for just a few sessions and others come over a period of years.
 Sometimes therapy sessions are held weekly, sometimes biweekly and occasionally monthly.
 Session frequency and duration of therapy depends on how things are going, what your current needs are and what your therapist recommends, and will be discussed on an ongoing basis.
 Most often, you will schedule weekly appointments in the beginning and transition to less frequent sessions over time.
 We find that regular sessions initially help to ensure you get your needs met and form a strong partnership with your therapist.
 Research supports beginning with weekly therapy for a minimum of 6 months whenever possible, to really create and sustain the desired changes.